lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 When using error code TBD_ERROR_CODE, the error information specified in ERR_INFO MUST be a CBOR byte string with value the binary representation of a CBOR sequence APP_PROF_SEQ.
 This CBOR sequence is formatted like the one used for ead_value of the EAD item "Supported EDHOC application profiles" (see {{sec-app-profile-edhoc-message_1_2}}).

+The recipient peer MUST silently ignore elements of the CBOR sequence APP_PROF_SEQ that are malformed or do not conform with the intended format.

 # Canonical Representation of an EDHOC Application Profile # {#sec-app-profile-cbor}

 This section defines the EDHOC_Application_Profile object, which can be used as a canonical representation of EDHOC application profiles for their description, distribution, and storage.